Undergraduate

 About the Bachelor of Landscape Architecture (Honours)

-The Bachelor of Landscape Architecture (Honours) is an AILA-accredited* course that will provide you with methods of understanding landscapes, ecology and community be learning to design and plan for dynamic and resilient environments through critical thinking.
+The Bachelor of Landscape Architecture (Honours) is the only course of its kind in WA.
+This course will provide you with methods of understanding landscapes, ecology and community by learning to design and plan for dynamic and resilient environments through critical thinking.

 Quick details